 Tucumcari Tonight

-I had first heard of Tucumcari in 1989.
-The movie Rain Man was on TV and Tom Cruise — even high school boys back then had a thing for him — making a phone call in the movie, said the words, “I’m in Tucumcari.”
-For whatever odd reason, that line stuck in my head.
+I first heard of Tucumcari in 1989.
+Rain Man was on TV, and Tom Cruise — even high school boys back then had a thing for him — made a phone call and said the unforgettable words, “I’m in Tucumcari.”
+For reasons I still can’t explain, that single line lodged itself permanently in my teenage brain.

 A few months ago, I finally drove through Tucumcari and even spent a night there.
-There isn’t much to “do” in the conventional sense, but it is worth every bit of a stop if you’re driving along I-40 through New Mexico.
-Once, Route 66 was America’s great artery — the mother road that carried dreamers, soldiers, families, and truckers westward.
-Tucumcari was one of its brightest jewels, famous for its slogan “Tucumcari Tonight!” that beckoned travelers to stop for neon-lit motels, hearty diner meals, and a bed that didn’t rattle on wheels.
-The town once boasted nearly 2,000 motel rooms, each with its own glowing sign — giant arrows, cowboy silhouettes, desert sunsets rendered in buzzing neon.
-Classic cars used to line the streets, chrome catching the desert light as travelers filled booths at roadside diners or leaned against gas pumps swapping stories.
+There isn’t much to “do” in the conventional sense, but it’s absolutely worth a stop along I-40.
+Once, Route 66 was America’s great artery — the mother road that carried dreamers, soldiers, families, and truckers west.
+Tucumcari was one of its brightest jewels, famous for its slogan “Tucumcari Tonight!” which beckoned travelers with neon-lit motels, hearty diner meals, and beds that didn’t rattle on wheels.
+The town boasted nearly 2,000 motel rooms, each fronted by its own glowing sign — giant arrows, cowboy silhouettes, desert sunsets rendered in buzzing neon.
+Classic cars lined the streets, chrome catching the desert light as travelers filled booths or leaned against gas pumps swapping stories.

 Next